kgni/mvst-coding-challenge/README.md

 ### Downsides of doing client-side filtering compared to using query parameters with the API

-With client-side filtering, we are not getting as in-depth search results as we would by using the specific endpoint for querying a specific user's own repositories - the API is for example also looking in the readme for search terms, where we are currently only looking at the title and description
+With client-side filtering, we are not getting as in-depth search results as we would by using the specific endpoint for querying a specific user's own repositories - the API is for example also looking in the readme for search terms, where we are currently only looking at the title and description.

 But as mentioned above, with this endpoint we won't get all the repositories that the user has forked, which is why I decided to go with the solution of fetching all repositories and then filtering them on the client side.

 ### 2. Possible to open both sort/filter drop-downs at once
-For more info, see the issue here
+For more info, see the issue [here](https://github.com/kgni/mvst-coding-challenge/issues/2)

 Basically, I think a modal could fix this problem.
 So when you are clicking one of the buttons, an invisible modal appears underneath the modal filling the entire screen - when we click anywhere the drop-down will close/disappear

 ### 3. Make the loading state more clear after clicking a user.
-For more info, see the issue here
+For more info, see the issue [here](https://github.com/kgni/mvst-coding-challenge/issues/1)

 I'm not sure if the small spinner on the user you clicked is making it clear enough that a request is being made.

 ### 4. Write tests / add testing library